Alirex/goit-pycore-hw-05/README.md

 ### Create a new project

-In case, if you need to create a new project:
+In case, if you need to create a new project with `src-layout` instead of default, created by PyCharm, use the following command inside the project directory:

 ```shell
 rm --recursive --force src pyproject.toml &&\